Why are geese so aggressive and mean?

 - Stay calm and do not yell.
 If you start to yell, a goose may take it as a sign of aggression and could attack.

-Just keep your distance and stay away from any goose or any little gosling, no matter how cute they may be.
+As a general rule, you should keep your distance and stay away from any goose or little gosling, no matter how cute they may be.